duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

    }

-Note that this is a mix of all the currently set scenario and event variables and the user set variable (i.e. using 'Set variable myvar == 10' in a control file).
+Note that this is a mix of all the currently set scenario and event variables and the user set variables (i.e. using 'Set variable myvar == 10' in a control file).

-There are a couple of ways that you can retrieve te resolved value rather than the one with the placeholder in:
+There are a couple of ways that you can retrieve the resolved value rather than the one with the placeholder in:
    - You could, of course, just get the value and replace it yourself.
    - Some methods in TuflowPart take a user_vars argument.
 If you give the dict